 Read more: Kenya safari and beach holiday

-3) Best for under 5s – South Africa malaria free safari
+3) Best for young children – South Africa malaria free safari

 For many first-time visitors to the African continent, a South Africa family safari holds a lot of appeal.
 The Rainbow Nation, as it’s known, has the most developed infrastructure of any sub-Saharan African nation, which makes it incredibly easy to travel around.